 The Committee of 100’s members are actively engaged in public school issues and regularly attend school board meetings across the three systems.
-During the recent leadership and financial crisis in Huntsville City Schools, our members worked diligently with other community and civic groups to help identify solutions and alleviate the fiscal and academic problems.
+During the 2012 leadership and financial crisis in Huntsville City Schools, our members worked diligently with other community and civic groups to help identify solutions and alleviate the fiscal and academic problems.

 Major current projects related to education: